 Data is then weighted 1 (low) to 5 (high) according to the confidence we have in that data.
-This is a subjective process and just our opinion.
-A high score does not necessary mean a value is correct.
-Equally, a low score does not necessarily indicate incorrect data but just that we have not been able to obtain verification.
+A low score does not necessarily indicate incorrect data but indicates we have not been able to obtain verification.
 Generally, as a guide the weighting scores are assigned according to the following: